greglever/enn/README.md

 ## Introduction
-Many applications in deep learning requires or benefit from going beyond a point estimte and representing uncertainty about the model.
+Many applications in deep learning requires or benefit from going beyond a point estimate and representing uncertainty about the model.
 The coherent use of Bayes’ rule and probability theory are the gold standard for updating beliefs and estimating uncertainty.
 But exact computation quickly becomes infeasible for even simple problems.
 Modern machine learning has developed an